FlarfGithub/FlarfGithub/README.md

 ### Full-Stack Developer | PHP Specialist

 I'm a passionate developer with expertise in multiple programming languages and technologies.
 My primary focus is on web development, but I enjoy working across different domains.
+While the first thing is my main rodeo, I also reverse engineer things for fun and know some basic low-level programming.

 ## 🛠️ Technologies & Skills